Many men wear undershirts, but how many of them think undershirts are an essential part of their wardrobe?

 6. Finally, read the care instructions

-There’s nothing wrong with buying a fancy undershirt, but if it comes with overly-complicated care instructions, you’ll want to consider your purchase carefully.
-Is it worth the money and hassle if can’t just toss it in with the rest of your laundry?
+There’s nothing wrong with buying a fancy undershirt, but, if it comes with overly-complicated care instructions, you’ll want to consider your purchase carefully.
+Is it worth the money and hassle if you can’t just toss it in with the rest of your laundry?

 Now that you have an idea about what to look for in an undershirt, let’s delve into our choices for the best undershirts for men.

 Who hasn’t heard of Calvin Klein?
 An iconic brand that’s been around for nearly 50 years, as well as a leading designer in American fashion, CK is everywhere (110 countries to be exact).

 You don’t become “iconic” without being good, and Calvin Klein offers high-quality choices for a variety of products, including with its undershirts that they describe as “minimalist and essential.”

 You’ll also find them in a variety of fabrics – from pure cotton to soft modal blends – and they’re available in short sleeve, long sleeve, and tank top styles, as well as with crewnecks and v-necks.

 Their Men’s Undershirts V-Neck cotton multipack is as good as it gets.
 They’re ideal as an under layer beneath your business shirt but stylish enough to be worn as a casual top layer, if you so desire (and include the Calvin Klein logo, as you might expect).

 We think you’ll like them for many reasons, including the fact that their size information is as advertised, i.e. you don’t have to worry about purchasing them and finding out they’re too big or too small.
 They are considered a “regular” fit, meaning that there is a little extra room in the chest and body for comfort.

 The multi-pack includes three, 100% cotton V-Neck short-sleeve undershirts.
 They come in a variety of colors, but we also think that they’re the best white undershirts for men.